Life Help: Basic Needs Resources

 Online same-day appointments are also available for clients.
 New clients can also complete the application online.
 Please visit their website for more information.

-How can I get from campus to ECHO Food Shelf?
+How can I get from campus to the ECHO Food Shelf?
 More information can be found here.

 They appreciate your patience and cooperation during this time.
 Please answer the phone when their volunteer calls you and show up at your scheduled appointment time to pick up your food.
 They will do their best to get you the food that you can use.